 As is the case for MRAR messages, the actual range of the temperature is from -80 \(^\circ\)C to +60 \(^\circ\)C, and it is encoded using the two’s complement coding.

-In Figure 1.2, the decoding of an example message is shown.
+Figure 1.2 shows the decoding of an example message.
 Note that in this example, only the air temperature information is included.
 None of the hazard conditions is reported.

 Note The availability of BDS 4,4 messages is quite low.
 Very few aircraft’s transponders have these capabilities enabled.
-BDS 4,5 message is even rarer.
-When a message is transmitted, it is very common that information in many fields are not available.
+BDS 4,5 messages are even rarer.
+When such a message is transmitted, it is very common that the information in many fields is not available.